slgsson/concept/README.md

 DRAFT CONCEPT
 =============

-What is is about this city that nurtures alternative ecosystems to grow?
+What is it about this city that nurtures alternative ecosystems to grow?
 What is this freedom?

 A city with constant growing pains, in flux, impermanent, Berlin is about creation.